 The salad was an immediate hit, and its popularity grew after Hollywood celebrities visiting Tijuana tasted and raved about it.
 Soon, it became a staple at Cardini's restaurant and gained popularity across the United States.

-Over the past 100 years, the recipe has seed some alternations, most notably with the addition of anchovies to the dressing.
+Over the past 100 years, the recipe has seen some alterations, most notably with the addition of anchovies to the dressing.
 It's also quite frequently bulked out in the same manner as this recipe - with chicken, and to a lesser extent, bacon.

 Make no mistake - with this rich and tangy dressing and parmesan cheese, this is not a healthy meal.
-If you're watching your calories, exercise constraint when dressing the salad.
+If you're watching your calories, exercise restraint when dressing the salad.

 What is Chicken Caesar Salad?

-This recipe is a Caesar Salad, which is made with cos/romaine lettuce, parmesan cheese, garlicky croutons and a flavour packed egg mayonnaise featuring mustard, Worcestershire sauce, anchovies and more.
+This recipe is a Caesar Salad, which is made with cos/romaine lettuce, parmesan cheese, garlicky croutons and a flavour packed homemade Caesar salad dressing made with egg mayonnaise and featuring mustard, Worcestershire sauce, anchovies and more.
 To make it a more complete meal, we add chicken and bacon.

 Chicken Caesar Salad ingredients